-Last month prevalence - refers to the proportion of the sample that reported using a named drug in the 30-day period prior to the survey.
+Last month prevalence - refers to the proportion of a population that reported using a named drug in the 30-day period prior to the survey.
 Last month prevalence is often referred to as current use.
-A proportion of those reporting current use may be occasional (or first-time) users who happen to have used in the period leading up to the survey.
-It should therefore be noted that current use is not synonymous with regular use.
+Some of those reporting current use may be occasional or first-time users who happen to have used in the period leading up to the survey, so current use is not the same as regular use.

-Last year prevalence - refers to the proportion of the sample that reported using a named drug in the year prior to the survey.
+Last year prevalence - refers to the proportion of a population that reported using a named drug in the 12 months prior to the survey.
 Last year prevalence is often referred to as recent use.

-Lifetime prevalence - refers to the proportion of the sample that reported ever having used the named drug at the time they were surveyed.
+Lifetime prevalence - refers to the proportion of a population that reported ever having used a named drug before the time they were surveyed.
 A person who records lifetime prevalence may or may not be currently using the drug.
-Lifetime prevalence should not be interpreted as meaning that people have necessarily used a drug over a long period of time or that they will use the drug again in future.
+Lifetime prevalence should not be interpreted as meaning that people have used a drug over a long period of time or that they will use the drug again in future.